Contemporary vs modern dance

 Emerging in the early 20th century, modern dance marked a departure from the stringent conventions of classical ballet.
 Modern dance pioneers such as Isadora Duncan and Martha Graham sought to break away from traditional ballet forms, laying the foundation for modern dance techniques and inspiring subsequent styles.

 It favored unrestricted movement influenced by the dancer’s internal emotions and featured sharp angles, sudden halts, and supple spinal movements.
-Modern dance visionaries such as Martha Graham and José Limón developed methods that focused on the gravitational pull, engagement of core muscles, and expressive gestures.
+Modern dance visionaries such as Martha Graham and José Limón developed methods focused on the gravitational pull, engagement of core muscles, and expressive gestures.

 Introduction